fentresspaul61B/SER-with-GPU/README.md

 ## TODO
+- Make an API which does both speech to text translations, as well as speech emotion predictions.
-Note to self, next project should be a "keep warm" scheduler, where we can set parameters for which time of day to keep the API warm, and the intervals at which the API should be pinged to keep it alive.
+- Next project should be a "keep warm" scheduler, where we can set parameters for which time of day to keep the API warm, and the intervals at which the API should be pinged to keep it alive.
 Then test the response times at any given time of day to verify that its fast.
+- TODO: Make it so a flag can be sent to the API to allow for either granular or simplified predictions.